p0ntsNL/hodlv2/README.md

 ## Configuration

+More detailed configuration documentation can be found [here](https://github.com/p0ntsNL/hodlv2/wiki/Configuration).

 Rename or copy config/config.example.yaml to config/config.yaml and populate the config options.

-Please refer to the configuration example below:

 ```
 ExchangeSettings: